-Special meetings shall be held at such times and places as may be ordered by the Board of Trustees, or by a call signed by at least 20% of the members.
-Notice of such meetings shall be given to all members at least ten (10) days prior to such meetings.
+Special meetings of the voting members shall be held at such times and places as may be ordered by the Board of Trustees, or by a call signed by (1) the Board President, or in the case of the Board President’s absence, death, or disability, by the Board President-elect authorized to exercise the authority of the Board President; or (2) the Board of Trustees by action at a meeting or by a majority of the Trustees acting without a meeting.
+Notice of such meetings shall be given to all voting members not less than ten (10) days or not more than sixty (60) days prior to such meetings.

 Board of Trustees

-The Board of Trustees shall have the power to do and perform all acts reasonably necessary to accomplish the purposes of the corporation.
-The corporate powers, property, and affairs of the corporation, subject to limitations contained in the Ohio Revised Code, the Articles of Incorporation or Bylaws herein shall be exercised, conducted, and controlled by an elected Board of Trustees not to exceed nine (9) members.
-Board members shall serve a term of three years.
-All must be members in good standing of the corporation.
+The corporate powers, property, and affairs of the corporation, subject to limitations contained in the Ohio Revised Code, the Articles of Incorporation or Bylaws herein shall be exercised, conducted, and controlled by an elected Board of Trustees of not less than three (3) or more than nine (9) Trustees.
+The determination of the precise number of Trustees shall be made from time to time by the Trustees.
+All Trustees must be voting members in good standing of the corporation.

 The Board of Trustees shall have a simple majority of individuals employed in pre‐K-16 education.
 This definition of employment is determined at the time of official candidacy.

-The President or any two trustees may call meetings of the trustees.
-Notice of the time and place of each meeting shall be given at least two (2) days before the meeting, by personal delivery, mail, over night delivery service or by means of authorized communications equipment.
+The Board President or any two Trustees may call special meetings of the Trustees.
+Notice of the time and place of each meeting shall be given at least two (2) days before the meeting, by personal delivery, mail, overnight delivery service or by means of authorized communications equipment.

 Except for the power to amend the Articles of Incorporation and Bylaws, the Executive Committee shall have all of the powers and authority of the Board of Trustees in the intervals between meetings of the Board of Trustees, subject to the direction and control of the Board of Trustees.